Folder upgrade

 Pre-upgrade steps are launched in the source environment, and can be spread over a period of time, before the actual upgrade.
 It is not necessary to stop any operation beforehand.

 You can launch these procedures from Development > Utilities > Miscellaneous > Run processes.
 The processing routines are supplied upon request, according to the release number, as a specific patch list dedicated to upgrading.
-Two types of procedures are delivered:
+Two types of procedures are delivered:- Control procedures for the data contained in the original folder.
+These controls can reveal errors or inconsistencies that need to be corrected before launching the upgrade itself.
+This can be anticipated several weeks ahead of the upgrade to have enough time to correct the data.
+However, it is still necessary to relaunch these procedures right before upgrading to the next version to make sure everything is correct.

 Copying data and adjusting the folder parameters